ADA (Americans with Disabilities Act)

 - If a system has stops served by more than one bus route, riders with a disability must be provided with the means of identifying which bus has arrived or to identify themselves as a person seeking a ride on a particular route [49 CFR Section 37.167(c)].
 External route identification announcements can be automated or spoken by the driver.
 For more information, see Section 6.7 - Route Identification of FTA Circular 4701.1.

-- An agency is are required to provide complementary paratransit services for those who are unable to use accessible fixed route services as detailed under 49 CFR Part 37, Subpart F. (This requirement does do not apply to commuter or intercity bus services.)
+- An agency is required to provide ADA complementary paratransit services for those who are unable to use accessible fixed route services as detailed under 49 CFR Part 37, Subpart F. (This requirement does do not apply to commuter or intercity bus services.)
 ADA complementary paratransit is origin to destination service that is comparable to the fixed route service in terms of geographic coverage, days and hours of service, and fares.
 Trip requests must be accepted up until close of business on the preceding day, for any trip purpose, without capacity constraints for eligible individuals (49 CFR Section 37.131).
 U.S. DOT regulations limit eligibility to individuals with disabilities who are unable to use the fixed route service for all or some of their trips.
 This includes the inability to access vehicles, transit stops, or facilities, or to independently navigate through the system (49 CFR Section 37.123).
 The ADA complementary paratransit requirements are extensive and complex.
 For a more expansive introduction, consult the ADA Complementary Paratransit Requirements section of the National RTAP ADA Toolkit, and refer to Chapters 8 and 9 in FTA Circular 4710.1 for in-depth guidance.

 According to U.S. DOT ADA regulations, a “demand responsive system” is any system of transporting individuals which is not a fixed route system (49 CFR Section 37.3).
 This type of service is also commonly referred to as “demand response,” but for this section of the Transit Manager’s Toolkit, the U.S. DOT/FTA term is used.

 - Response time